bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 </div>

-Developers building third-party sales channels or multi-storefront capabilities may need to be notified when changes are made to a channel in BigCommerce so that they can perform downstream actions required to setup or deactivate the channel.
-To facilitate this, we've added `store/channel` webook events that fire when a channel is created or updated.
-We'll assume you're faimilar with webhooks and briefly introduce the channel events in this article; however, if you would like an introduction to webhooks, see [Webhooks Overview](https://developer.bigcommerce.com/api-docs/getting-started/webhooks/about-webhooks).
+Developers building third-party sales channels or multi-storefront capabilities might need notification when a channel in BigCommerce changes so that they can perform downstream actions required to set up or deactivate the channel.
+To facilitate this, we've added `store/channel` webhook events that fire when you create or update a channel.
+We'll assume you're familiar with webhooks and briefly introduce the channel events in this article; however, if you would like an introduction to webhooks, see [Webhooks Overview](https://developer.bigcommerce.com/api-docs/getting-started/webhooks/about-webhooks).

 ## Channel webhook events